Fire services

 Full travel advice: Local contacts

-The security situation in Syria is extremely dangerous due to:
+The security situation in Syria is dangerous due to:

 Chemical weapons have been used during the conflict in Syria.
 These weapons could be used again.